euidong/sdn-lullaby/README.md

-# VNF Consolidation
+# SDN Lullaby

-DRL based VNF Consolidation code.
+Fully-DRL based VM Consolidation for SDN.

 Below images show CPU, Memory load by VNF on each server after each action from this model.